Azure-Samples/digital-twins-iothub-integration/README.md

 * An Azure Function that maps device telemetry to the ADT twin instance and updates a property on the twin (a Temperature Property).
 * An Azure Function that implements the automatic deletion of an Azure Digital Twin entity when the linked device is deleted in IoT Hub.
 * Two Event Hubs for the telemetry messages and device lifecycle events to automatically interact with ADT.
+* A Node.js application to simulate a device.

 ## How to use this sample